Qyea/Qyea/README.md

 ## Hi there 👋
-### <div align="center">Hello!
-My name is Nastassia, I am a 4th year student of the Faculty of Applied Mathematics and Computer Science of BSU.
+### <div align="center">My name is Nastassia, I am a 4th year student of the Faculty of Applied Mathematics and Computer Science of BSU.
 A frontend developer with work experience 👨‍💻 </div>

 - 🔭 I’m currently working on [Github Profolio](https://github.com/Qyea/Tech-Showcase)